Wildscreen is a not-for-profit conservation organisation that empowers a global community of storytellers on behalf of the natural world.

 Production partners: All partners involved in a Production must be credited in the submission form and it is the responsibility of the Entrant to notify all their Production partners of the submission.
 Wildscreen will assume in relation to each entry that all Production partners have agreed to the submission of the Production for the

 In the event that a number of different parties submit a single Production for the Official Selection, Wildscreen will notify all such parties that they must jointly determine the identity of a single authorised representative to act as Entrant for that Production.

 Submission format: In order to reduce the festival’s carbon footprint and enable a smoother print traffic service, Wildscreen uses a digital film delivery platform and films must be submitted via online screener only.

-Entry deadline: The official entry deadline for all submissions is 23:59 GMT on 1 May 2020.
-Late submissions are at the discretion of Wildscreen and additional fees will be incurred.
+Entry deadline: The official entry deadline for all submissions is 23:59 GMT on 14 April 2022.
+Late submissions (until 23:59 GMT on 12 May 2022) are at the discretion of Wildscreen and additional fees will be incurred.

 Selected Productions: Additional materials will be required for selected Productions.
-Wildscreen require a DCP of each Production to be screened at the Festival, promotional stills, a time-coded English script.
-Wildscreen are able to advise on DCP creation services.
+Wildscreen requires a ProRes of each Production to be screened at the Festival, promotional stills and a time-coded English script.

 Wildscreen Official Selection is a curated programme.
-Every entry will be viewed by the Wildscreen Festival previewing committee.
-Qualifying entries will then be forwarded to a preselection team, comprised of international industry professionals.
+Every qualifying entry will be viewed by a preselection team, composed of international industry professionals.
+Qualifying entries will then be forwarded to a preselection team, composed of international industry professionals.